uofajillian/edx-documentation/en_us/shared/subsections/open_response_assessments/OpenResponseAssessments.rst

 Here are some suggestions and best practices for using open response assessments in your courses.

-* Make sure you have a well designed and clear rubric.
+* Make sure you have a well designed and clear :ref:`rubric <PA Rubric>`.
   Having a good rubric is very important in helping to eliminate ambiguity in the peer grading process.

 * Make ORA assignments count towards only a small percentage of the final course grade, or make them ungraded.

-* In graded ORA assignments, consider setting the lowest possible score to a number higher than zero, so that learners can earn some credit for work done even if peer assessors award low grades.
+* In graded ORA assignments, consider setting the lowest possible score to a number higher than zero, so that learners can earn some credit for the work they have done, even if their peer assessors give them low grades.

 * Provide an ungraded practice ORA assignment prior to the first graded ORA assignment in the course, so that learners can understand the peer grading